janjongboom/node-native-zip/README.md

 The easiest to implement is probably deflate, because there is a [sample](https://github.com/Stuk/jszip/blob/master/jszip-deflate.js) in JSZip.
 You will only need to change the inner workings from string-based to Buffer-based.

+## Unzipping

+Unzipping is more complex because of all the different compression algorithms that you may encounter in the wild.
+So it's not covered.
+Use existing libraries for that.